 - Command-line tools provide additional functionality not available via the administrative interface; for example, running database queries.

 The most popular tools are Drush and Drupal Console.
-Drush has been available longer, and has commands for both the core software and contributed modules; this guide documents the Drush commands for many tasks.
-Drupal Console started as a tool for module programmers, but has a growing list of commands for site builders; this guide does not document Drupal Console commands, but you can look them up in the Drupal Console documentation.
+Drush has been available longer, and has commands for both the core software and contributed modules; Drupal Console started as a tool for module programmers, but has a growing list of commands for site builders.
+This guide documents commands from the latest stable version of Drush for many tasks; it does not document Drupal Console commands or commands for older versions of Drush, but you can look them up in the Drupal Console and Drush documentation.